Cloudy Weather Forecast For City - UrduPoint

 Cloudy Weather Forecast For City

-BAHAWALPUR, (UrduPoint / Pakistan Point News - 21st Mar, 2024) The local Met Office has forecast partly cloudy to cloudy weather for the city for the next 24 hours.
+BAHAWALPUR, (UrduPoint / Pakistan Point News - 23rd Mar, 2024) The local Met Office on Saturday has forecast a partly cloudy to cloudy weather for the city for next 24 hours.

-The highest maximum temperature 35 centigrade and the lowest minimum 20 centigrade were recorded during the last 24 hours.
+The highest maximum temperature 34 centigrade and the lowest minimum 23 centigrade were recorded during last 24 hours.

-The partly cloudy to cloudy weather has also been forecast for the rest of the region.
+The partly cloudy to cloudy weather has also been forecast for rest of the region.

 Recent Stories